After significant testing, these are our picks of the phones to buy

-To enable that, open up Google Play, hit the hamburger icon in the top left and head to Settings.
-From there, adjust the Auto-Update Apps setting to either disable app updates entirely, or only permit them over Wi-Fi connections.
+To change your app update settings, open Google Play, hit the hamburger icon in the top left and head to Settings.
+From there, adjust the Auto-Update Apps setting to either disable app updates entirely or only permit them over Wi-Fi connections.

 Need more mobile data?
 Consider these high data plans: